Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 - Vomiting more than three to four times a day

-- Vomiting that makes you dizzy, lightheaded or dehydrated.
-Signs of dehydration include feeling thirsty, having a dry mouth, having a fast heart beat or making little to no urine.
+- Vomiting that makes you dehydrated.
+Signs and symptoms of dehydration include feeling thirsty, having a dry mouth, having a fast heart beat or making little to no urine.

 - Losing more than 10 pounds in pregnancy